College Search Process

 - What is the average class size?
 How many students are in the largest classes?

-No matter what, look at the college interview as an opportunity to share information about yourself.
+Look at the college interview as an opportunity to share information about yourself.
 You want to put your “best foot forward.”
 Here are some suggestions:

 - Dress as you would for an assembly day at school.
 Or something you might wear to church or synagogue.
 Look nice!